 Ah, the summer tomatoes are so flavorful!
-How can we keep eating those wonderful tomatoes past their season?
-I buy overripe “second chance” tomatoes to make sauce that I then put in jars for use throughout the winter.
+I often make tomato preserve to keep eating them past their season.
+I usually buy “second chance” tomatoes to make sauce that I then put in jars and use throughout the winter.
 I encourage you to go to your local farmer’s market and ask for tomatoes that have been rejected because they have a spot or bruise.
-We don’t really care how they look, but these tomatoes usually go for half the price.
+Because of how they look these tomatoes usually go for half the price.
+And we don’t care how they look for the purpose of making tomato preserve.
 Just make sure you cut the dark spots out and cook the tomatoes before they start spoiling.

 - Tomatoes are rich in beta-carotenes, vitamin C, potassium and lycopene.